K-12 | Higher Education | Healthcare | Legends

 Hometown: Carthage, North Carolina

-Education: West Virginia University (MA), West Virginia University School of Medicine (MD)
+Education: Morehouse School of Medicine, Emory University School of Medicine (MD)

 John M. Haupert